Excellent Realistic (Contemporary) Fiction Books for Kids

 Stink and the Shark Sleepover by Megan McDonald, illustrated by Peter H. Reynolds

-I love this realistic story because it’s an exciting adventure as well as it includes a lot of factual information about marine life.
+These are great realistic fiction books with the exciting adventures of Stink.
 Stink gets to sleep over at the aquarium.
 While he’s there, he learns more about sharks, solves a mystery, learns a ghost story, and has tons of fun.
 Of course, the Peter H. Reynolds illustrations are ah-mazing as always.

 Shelter Pet Squad: Jelly Bean by Cynthia Lord